N-Parsons/j4-persist/README.md

 ```

 If you don't have Rust set up yet, check out [rustup](https://rustup.rs/).

+### AUR
+Arch and Manjaro users can install via the AUR using the package name `j4-persist`.

 ### Binaries
 Binaries for `x86_64` Linux are available on the releases tab.